 Eligibility requirements are often set with 401(k) nondiscrimination testing in mind.
-The requirements for being eligible to participate in a businesses 401(k) plan can help exclude employees who typically won’t participate (like young and part-time workers).
+The requirements for being eligible to participate in a businesses 401(k) plan can help exclude employees who typically won’t participate (like minors and part-time workers).

-- Overseeing and distributing eligibility notifications
+- Oversee and distribute eligibility notifications

 It’s a lot to stay on top of, and making a mistake is easier than you think.